-As such, USB headsets for Mac became a far wiser headset choice for assured Mac compatibility.
-Currently you'll find three types of wired Apple compatible headset hardware: All-Digital USB headsets with a simple USB cable that's instantly recognized by OSX in Sound Preferences Pane, and PC-Style Analog headsets that include a USB Audio Adapter Dongle that converts the dual 1/8" headset audio and microphone cables to a single USB connection, and newer TRRS 4-Pole Analog headsets that use a single plug like the iPhone, iPad and newer Mac's use.
+Currently you'll find three types of wired Apple compatible headset hardware: All-Digital USB headsets with a simple USB cable that's instantly recognized by OSX in Sound Preferences Pane.
+There are Analog headsets that also include a USB Audio Adapter Dongle that converts the audio and microphone signal to a single USB connection for Mac use.
+Apple users could also opt for newer TRRS 4-Pole Analog headsets that use a single plug like the iPhone, iPad and newer Mac's use.

 |Logitech's Newest Model